MicrosoftDocs/architecture-center/docs/hybrid/azure-files-private.md

 3. **DC and DNS servers** - A Domain Controller (DC) is a server that responds to authentication requests and verifies users on computer networks.
 A DNS server provides computer name-to-IP address-mapping name resolution services to computers and users.
 DC and DNS servers can be combined into a single server or can be separated into different servers.

-4. **File server** - A server that hosts file share and provides file share service through the SMB protocol.
+4. **File server** - A server that hosts file shares and provides file share services through the SMB protocol.

-5. **Customer edge router or VPN Device** - A Customer edge router (CE) or VPN Device that establishes an ExpressRoute or VPN connection to an Azure virtual network.
+5. **Customer edge router (CE) or VPN Device** - Devices that establish an ExpressRoute or VPN connection to an Azure virtual network.

 6. **ExpressRoute and VPN Gateway** – ExpressRoute is a service that lets you extend your on-premises network into the Microsoft cloud over a private connection facilitated by a connectivity provider.
-VPN Gateway is a specific type of virtual network gateway that is used to send encrypted traffic between an Azure virtual network and an on-premises location over the public Internet.
+VPN Gateway is a specific type of virtual network gateway that is used to send encrypted traffic between an Azure virtual network and an on-premises location over the public internet.
 ExpressRoute or VPN Gateway establishes ExpressRoute or VPN connection to your on-premises network.

 7. **Azure Private Endpoint** - A network interface that connects you privately and securely to a service powered by [Azure Private Link](https://azure.microsoft.com/services/private-link/).
-In this solution, an Azure File Sync private endpoint connects to Azure File Sync **9**, and an Azure Files private endpoint connects to Azure Files **10**.
+In this solution, an Azure File Sync private endpoint connects to Azure File Sync (**9**), and an Azure Files private endpoint connects to Azure Files (**10**).

-8. **Azure Private DNS** - An Azure offered DNS service to manage and resolve domain names in a virtual network without the need to add a custom DNS solution.
+8. **Azure Private DNS** - A DNS service that manages and resolves domain names in a virtual network without the need to add a custom DNS solution.

 9. **Azure File Sync and Cloud tiering** – Azure File Sync is a service offered by Azure to centralize your organization's file shares in Azure, while keeping the flexibility, performance, and compatibility of an on-premises file server.
 Cloud tiering is an optional feature of Azure File Sync in which frequently accessed files are cached locally on the server while all other files are tiered to Azure Files based on policy settings.